This BLOG On Reasons For Mortgage Closing Delays And How To Close On Time Was UPDATED And PUBLISHED On September 22nd, 2018

-- There are Reasons For Mortgage Closing Delays And How To Close On Time.
+- There are Reasons For Mortgage Closing Delays And How To Close On Time

-- To avoid delays in mortgage loan closings, there are steps that can be taken.
+- To avoid delays in mortgage loan closings, there are steps that can be taken

-- Mortgage applicants need to realize that all of the information on the mortgage application will be verified.
+- Mortgage applicants need to realize that all of the information on the mortgage application will be verified

-- Some of the top Top Reasons For Mortgage Closing Delays is because the mortgage application and documents submitted are incomplete.
+- Some of the top Top Reasons For Mortgage Closing Delays is because the mortgage application and documents submitted are incomplete

-- For example, if a mortgage applicant states that they make $5,000 per month and have $10,000 in checking account, those information need to be verified by W-2’s, pay check stubs, and bank statements.
+- For example, if a mortgage applicant states that they make $5,000 per month and have $10,000 in checking account, those information need to be verified by W-2’s, pay check stubs, and bank statements

-- If there are any discrepancies, the mortgage underwriter will require a letter of explanation or additional verification which will be Reasons For Mortgage Closing Delays.
+- If there are any discrepancies, the mortgage underwriter will require a letter of explanation or additional verification which will be Reasons For Mortgage Closing Delays

 Do not apply for new credit or maximize credit cards during the mortgage process.

-- Applying for new credit will drop credit scores and set up a red flag to the underwriter.
+- Applying for new credit will drop credit scores and set up a red flag to the underwriter

-- Every time consumers apply for new credit, they will have a posted inquiry on credit report.
+- Every time consumers apply for new credit, they will have a posted inquiry on credit report

-- Each hard pull credit inquiry will drop credit scores by 2 or more points.
+- Each hard pull credit inquiry will drop credit scores by 2 or more points

-- Every credit inquiry will need a letter of explanation and will cause a delay in the mortgage underwriting process and is one of the Top Reasons For Mortgage Closing Delays.
+Credit disputes need to be retracted and can cause delays in the mortgage underwriting process and is one of the reasons For Closing Delays.